 Matthew Kieffer's original dream was to pursue a career in microbiology.
-After his first year of undergrad, he decided to switch fields after developing an interest in cancer biology.
+After working in the lab for several years, he decided to switch fields after developing an interest in cancer biology.
 Kieffer is now pursuing cancer biology research at St. Jude.

-Kieffer currently works in the labs of Elizabeth A. Stewart, PhD and Michael Dyer, PhD, in the Department of Developmental Neurobiology, where he is studying Slfn11-mediated synthetic lethality in the pediatric solid tumor Ewing’s sarcoma.
+Kieffer currently works in the labs of Elizabeth A. Stewart, MD and Michael Dyer, PhD, in the Department of Developmental Neurobiology, where he is studying de-regulation of DNA repair in the pediatric solid tumor Ewing sarcoma.

 “I love the sense of community that between all the graduate students,” he says.
 “Knowing that everyone in your cohort supports you and is there to help is a great feeling.”